-Robert Aspland felt a need for the distribution of moral and religious tracts from a Unitarian perspective and in 1808 the Christian Tract Society [a Unitarian endeavor, not to be confused with the evangelical Religious Tract Society] was proposed in an issue of the Monthly Repository.
-Mary Hughes contributed money to the Society and composed the first tract, “William’s Return, or Good News for Cottagers”; the second tract was by Richard Wright and the third by Catherine Cappe.
-Mary Hughes’ niece, a Mrs. Price, also wrote some of the early tracts.
+Robert Aspland felt a need for the distribution of moral and religious tracts from a Unitarian perspective and in 1808 he helped establish the Christian Tract Society [a Unitarian endeavor, not to be confused with the evangelical Religious Tract Society].
+Mary Hughes was an early contributor of both money and tracts to the Society.
+Her first tract was also the Society's first tract, William’s Return, or Good News for Cottagers.
+The second tract was by Richard Wright and the third by Catherine Cappe.
+Mary Hughes’ niece, Mrs. M. A. Price, also wrote some of the early tracts.
 Aspland’s son notes that “At the time when it was established, there were comparatively few publications for the poor that were not disfigured by a sectarian spirit, or by other objectionable qualities.
-This, happily, is no longer the case; yet it is to be hoped that the sterling excellences of the Christian Tracts and the increasing demand for such works, will ensure to the Society a succession of supporters as liberal and successful as were its founders” (“Memoir” 359).
-The original Committee of the Christian Tract Society included Aspland, William Frend (Mary Hays’s former beau and friend of George Dyer), and J. T. Rutt (Hays’s friend and distant relation by marriage).
-Hays, however, does not appear to have written any tracts for this Society.
+This, happily, is no longer the case; yet it is to be hoped that the sterling excellencies of the Christian Tracts and the increasing demand for such works, will ensure to the Society a succession of supporters as liberal and successful as were its founders” (Aspland, “Memoir,” 359).
+The original Committee of the Christian Tract Society included Aspland, William Frend (Mary Hays’s former beau and friend of George Dyer), and J. T. Rutt (Hays’s friend and distant relation by marriage which included the family of Henry Crabb Robinson).
+Mary Hays, however, does not appear to have written any tracts for this Society, though she did write two for the Prudent Man's Society of Bristol.

-Though he had known of her as a writer for some time and even corresponded with her, they did not officially met until the summer of 1813, when Aspland was on a preaching tour of various counties in the Midlands and the West of England (734).
+Though he had known of her as a writer for some time and even corresponded with her, they did not officially met until the summer of 1813, when Aspland was on a preaching tour of various counties in the Midlands and the West of England (Aspland, “Memoir,” 734).
 She wrote to him on 23 January 1812 about her life (she had only been introduced to Unitarian culture and the Monthly Repository in 1807), lamenting, with him,

 the coldness and worldly-mindedness of many rational believers, a stronger proof of which could not be given than a diminution in the sale of the Repository.
 To view our Maker as he is, all goodness and benevolence, does not seem to excite a degree of love and gratitude sufficient to animate them to exertion; the base principle of fear appears to have a more powerful influence on the generality of people than the brightest and most glorious hopes and expectation.
 ‘This,’ Hannah More would triumphantly say, ‘clearly proves the deep corruption of our nature.’
 But we shall not be forward to join her in throwing our crimes and follies on our first frail progenitor, or rather in believing that an infinitely just God formed a weak, fallible creature, and to punish his transgression caused all his successors of the human race to be born with hearts ‘desperately wicked’ and inclined to evil continually.
-You will guess that I have been reading ‘Practical Piety,’ a work which, though much that is good is taught in the course of it, as far as I have gone, leaves a gloomy, disagreeable impression upon my mind, unfavourable to a love of our Creator, or a cheerful performance of the duties he requires from us” (Aspland, “Memoirs” 737-38).
+You will guess that I have been reading ‘Practical Piety,’ a work which, though much that is good is taught in the course of it, as far as I have gone, leaves a gloomy, disagreeable impression upon my mind, unfavourable to a love of our Creator, or a cheerful performance of the duties he requires from us” (Aspland, “Memoirs,” 737-38).

-She adds near the end of her letter that “Nothing can be more desirable than publications of that kind; for the best hope we can entertain for the reformation of mankind must arise from a more careful and enlightened attention to their early impressions” (738).
+She adds near the end of her letter that “Nothing can be more desirable than publications of that kind; for the best hope we can entertain for the reformation of mankind must arise from a more careful and enlightened attention to their early impressions” (Aspland, “Memoir,” 738).
 During his visit in the summer of 1813, Aspland described Mary Hughes to his wife as “rather a small woman, not handsome nor elegant, but of a soft and expressive physiognomy: I think of a fair complexion and light hair.
 Her eye I call to min with pleasure: the tones of her voice are plaintive.
 She may be about the size of my mother: as I guess, she is about forty-eight years of age.
-Her conversation is exactly in the style of her writing – even, sensible, pleasant and benevolent” (740).
+Her conversation is exactly in the style of her writing – even, sensible, pleasant and benevolent” (Aspland, “Memoir,” 740).

 For an Annotated Bibliography of the Works of Mary Hughes, click here.